-5.4 Absence Procedures
+5.2 Absence Procedures

-5.4.1 Absence Reporting
+5.2.1 Absence Reporting

-If a student is unable to come into college, a telephone call/email/Teams message must be made to their Progress Tutor/Student Services as soon as possible to explain the reason for absence, and how long the absence is expected to continue.
+If a student is unable to come into school, a telephone call/email must be made to their Progress Tutor/Attendance Team as soon as possible to explain the reason for absence, and how long the absence is expected to continue.
 The student may be asked to provide supporting evidence.

-5.4.2 Holidays during Term Time
+5.2.2 Holidays During Term Time